Antyos/vscode-openscad/README.md

 ## Contributing

 I made this extension because I like OpenSCAD and there wasn't any language support in VS Code I liked.
-I will try and keep this extension up to date in the future, but I make no promises.
+I currently maintain this extension as a side project, so I can't promise when I will get to adding new features.
+With that being said, please feel free to submit a pull request!

 If you would like to contribute, here's what you can do: